Hedgehog-Computing/hedgehog-lab/README.md

 git clone git@github.com:Hedgehog-Computing/hedgehog-lab.git
 ```

-### Docker
-We recommend you start the project by docker, it is easily and cheerful.
-step: run the `docker/Dockerfile`

 ### Common install

 Before the developing, Pleases make sure you are already install and enabled the [`yarn`](https://yarnpkg.com/)